 - require more than walking speed to be negotiated safely and successfully

-- require wheels to leave the ground
+- requires wheels to leave the ground

 - not have an obvious line choice

-Registration with British Cycling’s Mountain Bike Leadership programme
+Registration with British Cycling’s mountain bike leadership programme

 If you have already completed safeguarding training and assessment, you should send a copy of your certificate to firstname.lastname@example.org.
-Alternatively, if you regularly work with young people, a letter from the organisation you work for verifying you competency in a safeguarding role also satisfies this requirement.
+Alternatively, if you regularly work with young people, a letter from the organisation you work for verifying your competency in a safeguarding role also satisfies this requirement.

 Cost of qualification